• Skip to primary navigation

 About Security Tenders

-There are a broad range of security tender opportunities in the New Zealand market.
+Our team of bid writers help security companies across New Zealand bid for and win the broad range of security contracts for tender across New Zealand.
 Opportunities extend across manned physical guarding, concierge services, patrolling (including high visibility patrolling), installation of CCTV and monitoring of CCTV, installation and control of buildings and facility access as well as event and function security.
 Often, security services tenders and contracts involve a range of the above services and are therefore inherently complicated and complex.
 This presents a unique opportunity to navigate the tender landscape and secure government and private sector contracts.

 Our team of bid and tender writers have experience helping security companies across New Zealand.
 We will work with you to understand your business, potential win themes and position in the market.
 We will work with you to review, brainstorm and write the tender or bid for submission.
 Our team will also help you ensure you submit a compliant response.